bigpigeon.us webpage WWII US > WWII Personnel, © 2023 by Robert A. Christiansen, updated by RAC 15 Jan 2023.

 - The webpage header photo, WWII Mobile Data Processing, is taken from http://www.ibiblio.org/cizewski/signalcorps/32mru/32mruhistory.pdf - THE HISTORY OF THE 32ND MACHINE RECORDS UNIT (MOBILE) by Otis F. Wollenberg.
 The photo shows the inside of a 32nd Machine Records Unit truck.
 In the pre-computer era of World War II, the United States Army used mobile data processing centers to help manage personnel records for the huge US Army.
 Card punch machines were used to code data onto what were popularly called IBM cards and massive decks of cards were then processed by different machines such as sorters and tabulators.
 Printers would then generate reports.

-- Research Starters: US Military by the Numbers, https://www.nationalww2museum.org/students-teachers/student-resources/research-starters/research-starters-us-military-numbers provided some of the WWII dead count by service branch shown above.
+- Research Starters: US Military by the Numbers, https://www.nationalww2museum.org/students-teachers/student-resources/research-starters/research-starters-us-military-numbers provided some of the data shown above.
 This is a webpage of the National WWII Museum in New Orleans, LA, https://www.nationalww2museum.org.